UK Suppliers of Autoelectrical Parts to

 A suitable power source can be supplied while stationary from :

-Direct from 240v power supply via BS4343 blue plug via Residual Current Device (RCD)
+An external 240v power supply via BS4343 blue plug wired through a Residual Current Device (RCD) may be used to supply power to a stationary vehicle for powering mains equipment.

 A seperate portable generator may be used, or a vehicle engine driven generator which may be mounted to vehicle, vehicle engine or fitted in driveline and pto shaft driven